Matrix Deviation Inequality for $\ell_{p}$-Norm: Abstract

 \section{Abstract}

-Motivated by the general matrix deviation inequality for i.i.d ensemble Gaussian matrix \cite{Schechtman} and \cite[Theorem 11.1.5]{V}, we study its universality property.
-We show that this property holds for $\ell_{p}$-norm with $1\leq p< \infty$ and i.i.d ensemble sub-Gaussian random matrices, which is a random matrix with i.i.d mean-zero, unit variance, sub-Gaussian entries.
-As a consequence of our result, we observe the Johnson–Lindenstrauss lemma from $\ell_{2}^{n}$-space to $\ell_{p}^{m}$-space for all i.i.d ensemble sub-Gaussian random matrices.
+Motivated by the general matrix deviation inequality for i.i.d ensemble Gaussian matrix \cite[Theorem 11.1.5]{V}, we show that this property holds for $\ell_{p}$-norm with $1\leq p< \infty$ and i.i.d ensemble sub-Gaussian random matrices, which is a random matrix with i.i.d mean-zero, unit variance, sub-Gaussian entries.
+As a consequence of our result, we establish the Johnson–Lindenstrauss lemma from $\ell_{2}^{n}$-space to $\ell_{p}^{m}$-space for all i.i.d ensemble sub-Gaussian random matrices.